 Now, you’ve lived enough years to know how to budget.
 You’re long in the tooth enough to know that frivolous spending means you don’t have the cash to invest in your home, or in holidays and other treats that your family can look forward to.
 Nonetheless, if you’re not maintaining a fairly strict budget, and keeping tabs on your finances, you can descend into debt and endless overdraft fees rather quickly.

 Budgeting shouldn’t be a chore – it’s a brief journey through your spending across the course of a month.
 Often, seeing how much you’re saving can be a positive and exciting experience – guaranteeing fun and expensive luxuries in the future.
 But you’ll also be able to spot financial mismanagement in your accounts – which is crucial to detect and remove from your financial life sooner rather than later.
-Don’t forget that your bank can help you with your budgeting, and there’s plenty of budgeting apps out there to help you understand your finances.
+Don’t forget that your bank can help you with your budgeting and special needs financial planning. , and there’s plenty of budgeting apps out there to help you understand your finances.

 The interest rates in most bank accounts and savings accounts are notoriously low at present.
 With little incentive to keep large amounts of wealth in these accounts, it’s far better for you to invest your capital in a way that suits you and your lifestyle.
 There’s plenty you can invest your excess cash in, for instance: